NoWorries/chrome-figma-ui-mod/README.md

-# Figma Layout Overrides
+# Advanced Figma options

-A simple chrome extension to adjust the Figma website editor in a few areas, these are defined in `inject.css`:
+A chrome extension to provide advanced options for Figma users, including:

+1) Export Analytics as CSV
+• Export detailed library or component analytics as CSV (Analytics modal needs to be visible on screen)

+2) Enable several CSS overrides to adjust the Figma UI to make better of available space on larger viewports:
-- Doubled the width of the Properties Panel (Right hand sidebar) – reduce truncation
+• Doubled the width of the Properties Panel (Right hand sidebar) – reduce truncation
-- Wider Select Dropdowns – avoid truncated component names
+• Wider Select Dropdowns – reduce truncation
-- Increased the size of File Preview thumbnail – more space due to the wider sidebar
+• Increased the size of File Preview thumbnail – more space due to the wider sidebar
-- Added horizontal scroll to the Layer List – reduce the truncation of layer names
+• Added horizontal scroll to the Layer List – avoid truncation of layer names
-- Increased the size of Library Analytics modal – instead of a narrow modal it now takes up the full viewport
+• Increased the size of Library Analytics modal – instead of a narrow modal it now takes up the full viewport
-- Swap instance picker enlarged – avoid truncation of component names
+• Swap instance picker enlarged – reduce truncation
-- Export Analytics as CSV – Export detailed library or component analytics as CSV (Analytics modal needs to be visible on screen)

 ## Notes
 * The plugin will only function on Figma URLs that match this format `*://*.figma.com/*`